AsiaKorushkina/ClickHouse/docs/en/query_language/functions/ym_dict_functions.md

 ### regionToTopContinent (#regiontotopcontinent)

-Converts a region to the highest continent in the hierarchy.
+Finds the highest continent in the hierarchy for the region.

 **Syntax**